nerdyslacker/desktop-web-browsers/README.md

 - [LT Browser](https://www.lambdatest.com/lt-browser) - is a highly intuitive web development program that lets you build, test, and debug how your website looks on a mobile view.
 	- **Engine** -
 	- **Operating System** -
+- [Luakit](https://luakit.github.io/) - is a highly configurable browser framework based on the WebKit web content engine and the GTK+ toolkit.
+It is very fast, extensible with Lua, and licensed under the GNU GPLv3 license.
+	- **Engine** - WebKit
+	- **Operating System** - Linux, BSD, Windows with WSL
 - [Lunascape Browser](https://www.lunascape.org/browser/phoebe) - is an original web browser that supports three different web engines.
 	- **Engine** -
 	- **Operating System** -